Your money-making expert. Financial journalist, TV and radio personality.

 Losing heat and electricity is like throwing money away.
 According to the Energy Saving Trust, the average household loses around 50% of the heat generated from inside it.
 So, you’re paying for power you’re not even getting the benefit from.
 There are easy ways to fix this:

 We spend £1 billion every year on powering our electrical appliances whilst they are on standby.
 It’s so easy just to turn them off at the mains and save money.
 If you don’t trust yourself to remember, there are cheap products on the market that will do it for you.
 We think the IntelliPanel is great.
-When you have your computer plugged into the master slot and then switch it off, the panel will switch off the speakers, printer, scanner or anything other connected items you have running.
-The television set up works the same way.
+When you have your computer plugged into the master slot and then switch it off, the panel will switch off the speakers, printer, scanner or any other connected items you have running.
+The television set-up works the same way.
 Plug your television into the panel, then when you turn it off your video, games console, DVD player or anything else will be automatically switched off.
 Click here to see more details.

 Competition among energy providers has intensified as more companies have entered the market.
 In 2003, changing provider saved you around £100 per year; now you’ll save much more.
 Green energy is available to private consumers.
 A long-term saving is installing a green energy source in your home.